axelobs/channel-pitch/README.md

-# Hello world app for platformOS
+# Channel program app with platformOS and react

 ## Usage